If you are producing work for the site, please read the below:

 Contracts

-We can provide a signed contract of these terms on request, which will be a PDF of this page, with the deadline and fee you have been given on email.
-For simplicity, we prefer that your reading this page, and our email, constitutes that understanding.
+We can provide a very simple contract on request, with the deadline and fee you have been given on email.
+For simplicity, we prefer that your reading this page, and agreeing to the deadline and fee in our email, constitutes that understanding.
+If you or your agent prefer to draft your own contract, we can also sign that.

 Breaches

-We reserve the right to reject, spike, append a correction to, or take down, any work that breaches these understandings.
+We reserve the right to reject, spike, correct or take down any work that breaches these understandings.
 Write to editor@chinabooksreview.com with any questions. ∎